-Contingent fee attorneys often assume that law firm forecasting is out of reach.
+Contingent fee attorneys often assume that law firm cash flow forecasting is out of reach.
 After all, how do you predict cash flow when you don’t even know when—or how much—revenue will come in?

 But the truth is, with the right structure, plaintiff law firms can build reliable, dynamic forecasts using data they already have.